 - do its utmost to make a properly exposed image.

 And the result will be a very happy new photographer and new camera owner, with some great snapshots of the family and friends at Christmas.
 This positive experience will ensure that the new camera will be in pride of place in the gifts received charts.

-The alternative for the new photographer is to sit down and read the camera manual (never candidates for the “Clear Instructions of the Year” award), while the batteries charge, then try to fathom out what the funny symbols actually do, then take pictures as per the manual and be really disappointed at the results.
-A great way to spend Christmas Day – NOT!
+The alternative for the new photographer is to sit down and read the camera manual (never a candidate for the “Clear Instructions of the Year” award), while the batteries charge, then try to fathom out what the funny symbols actually do, then take pictures as per the manual and be really disappointed at the results.
+A great way to spend Christmas Day—not!

-So, for smiles from both the gift giver and the gift receiver on Christmas Day check your “point and shoot” has batteries (some use proprietary batteries that should be already included in the package, but they may need a charge ) and if not, supply some – AA size are generally used if a proprietary battery is not supplied.
+So, for smiles from both the gift giver and the gift receiver on Christmas Day check that your point and shoot has batteries (some use proprietary batteries that should be already included in the package, but they may need a charge ) and if not, supply some—AA size are generally used if a proprietary battery is not supplied.
 Check for the right type of media card for saving pictures.
 Most, but not all cameras include a small capacity card to get you going and this is fine for Christmas Day.

 Most cameras come with a USB lead for attachment to the computer, but it’s worthwhile checking that too.
-If you have the camera out of the box before giving it to the lucky recipient, you might like to set the camera mode to “Auto”, if it is at all obvious as to how to do that, to save time and frustration on Christmas Day.
-Many people don’t bother with filling in the guarantee card with the date and place of purchase (if required), but it’s a thoughtful touch – and don’t forget to put it back in the box.
+If you have the camera out of the box before giving it to the lucky recipient, you might like to set the camera mode to “Auto”, if it is at all obvious as to how to do that, to save time and frustration.
+Many people don’t bother with filling in the guarantee card with the date and place of purchase (if required), but it’s a thoughtful touch.
+And don’t forget to put it back in the box.
 You should also hold on to the receipt in case of any problems.
 Generally, electronics have gotten a lot more reliable over the years, so hopefully you won’t need the receipt again.